ICBE Privacy Statement

 See Skillnet Ireland Trainee Privacy Statement, which is sent to all training providers providing ICBE and ICBE Skillnet Network training.

-ICBE requires Training Providers to agree to process this personal or business data based on our instructions and requirements consistent with this Privacy Statement and GDPR.
+ICBE requires Training Providers to agree to process this personal or business data based on our instructions and requirements consistent with this Privacy Statement, Skillnet Ireland Privacy Statement and GDPR.

 All training providers are required to comply with this Privacy Statement when they process personal data on behalf of ICBE.

-- Data cannot be added to the Training Providers database or mailing list.
+- Data cannot be added to the Training Providers database or mailing list; unless they have acquired explicit permission from individual trainees.

-- Data can only be used for the training program/event specified
+- Data can only be used for the training program/event specified; unless they have acquired explicit permission from individual trainees.

 - Data privacy rights of training participants must be honoured and protected.
 These rights are set down later in this privacy statement.